 As bids with the same premium slot are pooled together, liquidated collaterals are credited pro-rata to each bidder's bid amount share.

 1% of the liquidated value is attached as a liquidation fee, sent to Anchor's yield reserve.

 Post-liquidation, bidders can send a transaction to withdraw liquidated collaterals.

 A loan position's risk ratio, defined as the liability to borrow limit ratio, characterizes a position's riskiness.
 Loans are open for anyone to liquidate when its risk ratio is greater than one.

 Loans with a total collateral value of above 2,000 UST are partially liquidated, with only a portion of collateral liquidated instead of liquidating the full amount.
 Locked collaterals are fully liquidated for loans with a total collateral value below 2,000 UST.

 Partially liquidating loan positions are liquidated until the position reaches below the safe risk ratio of 0.8; loan positions with a risk ratio of 0.8 or below are considered safe from undercollateralization.
 Collaterals are liquidated proportionally to their locked amounts and the position's liquidation factor:

-Collaterals locked to a liquidated loan position are converted to Terra stablecoins through bid execution.
-The money market executes bids that were submitted by the loan liquidator, and stablecoins received from execution are used to repay the liquidated borrower's loan.
+Collaterals locked to a liquidated loan position are converted to UST through bid execution.
+The money market executes bids, and UST received from execution are used to repay the liquidated borrower's loan.